 Note that there is no one-size-fits-all when it comes to selecting a compression stocking company.
 Not all brands offer the same size socks.
 A medium size sock may be the same as a small size sock of another brand.

 You should carefully look at the exact sizes of the compression socks of different brands.
-This will ensure that the socks are the right fit for you.
+This will ensure that the socks are the right fit for you and you avoid discomfort when running.
 Knowing the exact measurement of the socks will ensure a perfect fit and help you avoid discomfort when running.

 2. The Perfect Material for the Socks